Black Hope

-Black Hope is the fifth album by Kenny Garrett, the first that he recorded for Warner Bros.
-It features Garrett in a quartet with pianist Kenny Kirkland, bassist Charnett Moffett and drummer Brian Blade.
+Black Hope is the fifth studio album by American jazz saxophonist Kenny Garrett, the first that he recorded for Warner Bros.
+Records, released on September 8, 1992.
+It features Garrett in a quartet with pianist Kenny Kirkland, bassist Charnett Moffett, and drummer Brian Blade.
 Additional musicians include veteran tenor saxophonist Joe Henderson and percussionist Don Alias.

+Reception

+Ron Wynn of AllMusic wrote that "Only some uneven material keeps his '92 album from being exceptional, and even on the weak songs, Garrett's playing forces you to pay attention."